Nsoro-Allan/Nsoro-Allan/README.md

-Hi there, I'm @allancorp23 👋
+Hi there, We are @AllanCorp 👋
-I'm a web developer,
+ We work on web developement,

-mobile developer and also desktop app developer
+mobile developement and also desktop applications developement

-Looking how I can get to contribute to open source projects!
+Looking how we can get to contribute to open source projects!

-Email me on: allancorp250@gmail.com
+Email us on: allancorp250@gmail.com

-🤝 Connect with me:
+🤝 Connect with us:

 📞Tel: +250 798-856-624